 I used boneless skinless chicken breasts in my recipe.
 You could also use boneless skinless chicken thighs or chicken cutlets.

 To make the low-carb chicken parmesan egg wash, you'll need a couple of eggs.
+Beat the eggs in a cup, then pour them onto a flat plate for dredging later on.

 Garlic powder, salt, and pepper are used to spice up the chicken.
 Then, oregano, along with salt and pepper, season the egg wash.